UMHoai/translate_data_2/README.md

-take top k words that make sense. k depends on the data-driven analysis of each intent
+because words like: request, access,.. don't make the intent clear.
+These words will also be present in many other intents and are not specific to the intent.